Warts and Plantar Warts

 How are warts diagnosed?

 A doctor usually can tell if a skin growth is a wart just by looking at it.
 Your doctor may take a sample of the wart and look at it under a microscope (a skin biopsy).
-This may be done if it is not clear that the growth is a wart.
+This may be done if it isn't clear that the growth is a wart.
 It may also be done if a skin growth is darker than the skin surrounding it, is an irregular patch on the skin, bleeds, or is large and fast-growing.

 How are they treated?